KRLGroup/Clustered-Compositional-Explanations/README.md

 - *root_activations*: Directory where to store/load the units' activations
 - *root_results*: Directory where to store/load the results
 - *seed*: seed used to fix the randomness

+If your workstation is equipped with a sufficient amount of RAM (> 40GB) you can try to speed up the script by setting the `pre_load_masks` flag to `True`.

 **scripts/compare_heuristics.py**